We were wine drinkers and wine lovers long before we decided to give grape growing and wine making a try.

 The New Vineyards Begin to be Well-Established

 In late 2000 and early 2001 we got serious about exploring the possibility that world-class wines could be made close to home.
-We started out by obsessively researching every angle we could find about who was making and magazine we could get our hands on, attending innumerable conferences and seminars, and inevitably making several tasting and study trips to the great wine regions of the world – not all bad duty, as it turned out.
+We started out by obsessively researching and reading every article that we could get our hands on about who was making wine, attending innumerable conferences and seminars, and inevitably making several tasting and study trips to the great wine regions of the world – not all bad duty, as it turned out.

 In May of 2002, after over a year of driving the back roads of Maryland looking for perfect vineyard land, often with our young baby Sean in tow, we found and bought the farm on Black Ankle Road.
 Suddenly our vague dream of starting a vineyard and winery got a lot closer to reality!
 Grape growing and winemaking are not for the impatient, however, and there was a still a long road ahead before we could taste the first glass of our own wine.